 It’s been four trilogy-ending books in a row — that’s a lot of conclusions!
 This last one is the final book of the Dark Elf trilogy, which means we’re in for more confused morals about racism courtesy of Drizzt Do’Urden.

 This time around, Drizzt leaves the Underdark and tries to adapt to the surface world.
-He experiences winter for the first time, learns about the natural world, gets chased over half of northern Faerûn by some rangers, tries and fails to find acceptance in human society, and finally ends up settling in Icewind Dale to set up the events of the first trilogy.
+He experiences winter for the first time, learns about nature, gets chased over half of northern Faerûn by some rangers, tries and fails to find acceptance in human society, and finally ends up settling in Icewind Dale to set up the events of the first trilogy.
 There’s a lot of promise in this “fish out of water” premise, but does Sojourn do a good job of delivering on it to cap off this prequel trilogy?

 Hah… no. It definitely deserved better than this.

 Unfortunately, it’s a hot mess when held up against the comparatively well-crafted plots of the previous two books.
 This book’s central problem is that it feels like a series of disconnected episodes rather than a coherent story.
-There are very distinct sections — the village of Maldobar, Dove’s pursuit, living with Montolio, road trip, and finally Icewind Dale — which share practically no characters between them, happen in different places, and don’t really interact with each other except inasmuch as each episode has to set up the events of the next.
+There are five very distinct sections — the village of Maldobar, Dove’s pursuit, living with Montolio, road trip, and finally Icewind Dale — which share practically no characters between them, happen in different places, and don’t really interact with each other except inasmuch as each episode has to set up the events of the next.
 They don’t even feel like pieces of the same book; Salvatore could have made this a collection of short stories rather than a novel and it wouldn’t have changed much.
 And save for Drizzt himself they don’t share any plot, characters, or setting with either Homeland or Exile, so Sojourn doesn’t really feel like part of the same trilogy.

 As a result, the pacing is all over the place.
 Each section has its own little introduction, rising tension, and then climax, so you never feel like the story is building up to something good.
 It culminates (if that word applies here) in a big battle against orcs in Mooshie’s Grove at around the 70% mark of the book, and everything after that point feels like an extended and somewhat pointless denouement.
-Now that I think about it, this book really would have worked better as a collection of short stories; at least then I wouldn’t have had these unfulfilled novel-based expectations about plot and pacing.
+Now that I think about it, this book really would have worked better as a collection of short stories, because at least then I wouldn’t have had these unfulfilled novel-based expectations about plot and pacing.